Tiffany L. WebberAttorney

 If you are injured in an automobile accident, or suspect you have been paid incorrectly by your employer, Ms. Webber is ready to advise you of and defend your legal rights.
 She is a licensed attorney in Tennessee and Alabama, and she is also licensed to practice in the United States District Court for the Western District of Tennessee.
 Ms. Webber is a member of the American Bar Association, Tennessee Bar Association, and Memphis Bar Association.
-Ms. Webber was most recently named a Super Lawyer Mid-South Rising Star for 2016.
+Ms. Webber was most recently named a Super Lawyer Mid-South Rising Star for 2016, 2017 and 2018.

 J.D., University of Alabama School of Law, 2011

 English Minor – African and African-American Studies Graduated with High Distinction